 7. Manchester City

-Reigning Premier League champions.
-FA Cup and League Cup holders.
+The best team in England right now (by quite a distance).
 Arguably the British club with the biggest South American presence, with Sergio Aguero, Gabriel Jesus, Ederson and crowd-pleaser (?)
 Fernandinho winning them fans galore in a region where fans are hella up for grabs.
 Being a global club?
 Big.

 6. Tottenham Hotspur